mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 * VAPI_PHONE_NUMBER_ID
 * VAPI4K_BASE_URL

+The first three values can be found on the vapi.ai dashboard.
+The keys are found by clicking on the organization button on the lower left and the phone number id is found in the `Platform` `Phone Number` section.

-The first three values are obtained from the vapi.ai platform.
-The last value is the ngrok `Forwarding` url.
+The VAPI4K_BASE_URL value is the ngrok `Forwarding` url.

 The `secrets/secrets.env` should look something like this: